afobsidian/Racenet-API/README.md

 ## Install

 To create virtual env to run, navigate to directory containing "requirements.txt" and perform the following:
-    `python -m pip install pipenv`
+- `python -m pip install virtualenv`
-    `python -m pipenv install`
+- `python -m venv .venv`

-To activate the pipenv environment, perform the following:
+To activate the virtual env environment, perform the following:
+- `.venv\Scripts\Activate.ps1`

+To install the requirements for the program run:
-    `python -m pipenv shell`
+- `python -m pip install -r requirements.txt`

-To run the program with or without a virtual env, perform the following in the directory with the "main.py" file:
+To run the program with or without a virtual env, once the requirements are installed, perform the following in the directory with the "main.py" file:
-    `python ./main.py`
+- `python main.py`